Hyundai Bayon Review 2025: Price, specs & boot space

 The Hyundai Bayon failed to achieve the full five-star Euro NCAP rating when it was crash-tested in 2021.
 That doesn't mean it's fundamentally an unsafe car, though – it was awarded four stars out of five, with NCAP's criticisms including poor pedestrian protection and marginal protection of the driver's chest in a crash.

-Standard safety kit includes an autonomous emergency braking system which can detect pedestrians and cyclists, while Ultimate models get a blind spot collision warning system and lane follow assist (which'll keep you central in your lane on the motorway).
+Standard safety kit includes an autonomous emergency braking system which can detect pedestrians and cyclists, while Ultimate models get a blind spot collision warning system.

 MPG and fuel costs: What does a Hyundai Bayon cost to run?

 That's according to WLTP figures which are designed to be fairly representative of the real world but, obviously, the actual fuel economy you'll see will depend a lot on the kind of driving you cover.
-The Bayon ought to be more efficient than alternatives without mild-hybrid assistance, though.
+The Bayon does slip to an officially rated 50.4mpg of you choose the 1.0-litre manual version in top-spec Ultimate trim, however.

 With a 40-litre fuel tank, you'll pay around £60 to fully fuel the Bayon, and (by our admittedly very unscientific calculations) you can expect to get around 400 miles between top-ups.